-Self test: This option is checked by selecting 'Set RTC' from the 'Menu'.
+Self test : This option is checked by selecting 'Set RTC' from the 'Menu'.

 Turn OFF the back plate switch.
 Wait for 1 minute.
 Turn ON the back plate switch.
 Turn ON the unit.
 Goto RTC setting menu.
-Set time for Autocheck Hour and Minute from current time.
+Set self test time for auto check -Hour and Minute from current time.
 Turn the unit OFF and do not switch off the rare switch on the back panel.
 Check that the unit wakes up after set time and then it performs auto check operation.
+Unit will be turn OFF automatically.

-Check printout for date, time, autocheck status, and battery status.
+Check printout for date, time, auto check status, and battery status.